 If you’re looking for a similar recipe without any pudding mix, try Chewy Chocolate Chip Cookies.

-Baking is a huge passion of mine, and over the years, I’ve shared hundreds of baked goods.
-While I love baking from scratch, I also add boxed mixes for ease and unique flavors.
+Baking is a big passion of mine, and over the years, I’ve shared hundreds of baked treats.
+While I love baking from scratch, I also like using boxed mixes for ease and fun flavor twists.

-Like brownie mix in Brownie Cookies, frozen whipped topping in Brownie Oreo Ice Cream Bars, or a boxed cake mix in Bundt Cakes—sometimes packaged products make for great-tasting treats!
+Think brownie mix in Brownie Cookies, frozen whipped topping in Brownie Oreo Ice Cream Bars, or cake mix in Bundt Cakes—sometimes a shortcut makes for a really great treat!

-Today, I’m using pudding mix!
-It makes cookies ultra-soft and chewy with a unique sweetness.
+Today, I’m using pudding mix.
+It gives cookies a soft, chewy texture and a unique sweetness.

 Ingredients